kids-first/kf-portal-ui/docs/deployment.md

 1. Bump version in package.json and package-lock.json

-2. Update RELEASES.md with release note (ask JP)
+2. Update RELEASES.md with release notes (ask the Product Owner)

 3. Commit and push directly on dev